From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Introduction

 Among other capabilities, LLMs effectively translate natural language into code, assist in code comprehension, and answer questions related to code~\cite{10.1145/3631802.3631806}.
 Many developers utilize these abilities to optimize coding processes, reducing development time and thereby improving productivity.
 According to GitHub statistics, GitHub Copilot is now responsible for generating approximately 46\% of code and boosts developers' coding speed by up to 55\%~\cite{copilotStatistics}.
 In addition to their coding skills, LLMs can be powerful tools for vulnerability detection and fixing, particularly when provided with detailed prompts and clear background information~\cite{le2024study, zhou2024large}.

 While LLMs represent an advancement in code generation, they exhibit several limitations that pose security risks.
-One concern is that, despite their proficiency in producing functional code, LLMs often lack awareness and understanding of secure coding practices~\cite{mohsin2024can, he2023large}.
+One concern is that, despite their proficiency in producing functional code, these models may generate code that violates secure-coding best practices~\cite{pearce2022asleep}.
 Another concern is that LLMs are trained on enormous datasets, often gathered from unverified online platforms (e.g., GitHub~\cite{gitHub} and HuggingFace~\cite{huggingFace}).
 This reliance on potentially insecure data introduces data poisoning risks, where an attacker inserts harmful data samples into the training set~\cite{cotroneo2024vulnerabilities}.
 These and other shortcomings can lead LLMs to generate insecure code, as well as influence their abilities to detect and fix security vulnerabilities.

 Regardless of the risks, LLMs are largely used for their code-related capabilities.
 Therefore, to take informed decisions, it is crucial for practitioners to have a clear understanding about the precise nature of risks and benefits.
 In this Systematic Literature Review (SLR), we aim to: \begin{itemize} \item Explore the potential security vulnerabilities introduced by LLM-generated code;